martin-haugh/martin-haugh.github.io/_teaching/teaching.md

 {% endfor %}
 --->

+At Imperial I've been teaching Decision Analytics for the full-time and part-time MBA programs and several courses (Foundations of Maths & Statistics, Advanced Machine Learning, Financial Analytics) for the MSc in Business Analytics.
+In spring 2023 I co-taught an MRes / PhD course on Machine Learning for Analytics, Marketing and Operations.

 I have taught the following courses for the MSFE and MSOR programs in the IE & OR Department at Columbia University.
 Course material in some instances can be found by following the corresponding link.

 * IEOR E4525  [Machine Learning for OR and FE](/teaching/ml-orfe)